PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 Method ``write_pairwise()`` takes:

 * a remote DID
-* a remote verification key
+* an optional remote verification key (operation replaces default value from existing pairwise record by remote DID or raises ``AbsentRecord``)
 * an optional local DID
 * an optional metadata for the pairwise relation
 * an optional flag to replace, rather than (default) augment and overwrite, any existing metadata for the pairwise relation.